Cooking Time

 Coconut Cream Filling

-In a saucepan, heat coconut milk, milk, and vanilla over medium, stirring until it starts to simmer.
+In a saucepan, heat coconut milk, milk, and vanilla over medium heat, stirring until it starts to simmer.
 In a heat proof bowl, whisk together sugar and cornstarch until well combined.
 Whisk in egg yolks.

 Glaze

 Combine all ingredients with whisk.
-Cover surface of glaze with clingfilm until ready to use.
+Cover surface of glaze with plastic wrap until ready to use.

 Assembly Method